Table of Contents

 Seychelles has a population of more than 98.000 people, and interestingly almost 90% of the country’s people live on the Mahé island.

 There are 3 official languages used in Seychelles, including English, Seychellois Creole (a kind of French-based creole language), and French.
-It is also good to know that residents living in Seychelles do not have to witness hurricanes and other disasters as many as other offshore jurisdictions like Caribbean countries.
+It is also good to know that residents living in Seychelles do not have to witness hurricanes and other disasters as much as other offshore jurisdictions like Caribbean countries.

 Not only is Seychelles a picturesque tourism attraction, but it is also well-placed as a golden position for manufacturing and trading between Africa, Europe, and Asia.
 The gross domestic product (GDP) per capita of Seychelles is among the highest in Africa ($16,575, nominal, 2018 est.).

 The World Bank has also classified Seychelles (the only country in Africa) as a High Income Economy since 2015, proving the potential and the robustly growing economy of the Seychelles tax haven.

 Seychelles tax haven represents strong stability in both economy and politics.

 Agriculture and tourism have both largely shaped Seychelles economy in the beginning.
 However, it was not until the emergence of the offshore service industry did the jurisdiction underwent drastic changes.
 How the offshore sector has been booming in Seychelles will be later discussed.

 About to start an offshore business?
 This manual covers all you need to know when going offshore: